Italy economy minister says Trump victory could unseat Wall Street

 However, Germany's economy minister said in March that Trump posed a threat to peace and prosperity.
 British Prime Minister David Cameron has cast him as "divisive, stupid and wrong" for proposing the temporary ban on Muslims.

-If Trump were to win and Britain votes to leave the European Union at its June 23 referendum, Padoan said Paris could overtake London and New York as the West's main financial center.
+If Trump were to win and Britain votes to leave the European Union at its June 23 referendum, Padoan said Paris could overtake London and New York as the West's main financial centre.

 A British vote to leave the EU would create economic damage for both Britain and its trade and investment partners, but would not trigger any sell-off of Italian government bonds, Padoan said.

 "The flight to quality wouldn't be the usual sovereign risk story, it will be a financial risk story," he said.
-"Markets will ask where the next financial center will be located."
+"Markets will ask where the next financial centre will be located."

 If Britain leaves the EU, London risks losing one of its top money spinners - the trade in trillions of euros in derivatives - and euro zone officials say the European Central Bank will push for the business to move inside the euro zone.